TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 Essentially, a promise is an object that might produce a value at some point in the future.
 Here's an example:

-Lets say `getData()` is a function that fetches some data from a server and returns it as an object that we can use in our code:
+Let's say `getData()` is a function that fetches some data from a server and returns it as an object that we can use in our code:

 ```javascript
 const getData = function() {